If you want to see the most innovative chatbot examples in one place, then you’ll love this updated article.

 - Talk with users how people talk: One of the biggest challenges in building a chatbot.
 Whole Foods lets users search for recipes using emojis, just like they’d react to a friends post or laugh at a funny meme.

-- Be inclusive to everyone: Personalization is often half-baked and poorly executed, but with careful understanding, it can create an interactive experience.
+- Be inclusive to everyone: Personalization is often half-baked and poorly executed, but with careful understanding, it can create interactive chatbots that provide the user with a unique experience.
 By letting users get diet-specific recipes, it helps promote a culture of inclusivity and wellbeing that welcomes everyone to Whole Foods.

 Meet Madi, Madison Reed’s genius hair color bot who’s “obsessed with finding your most flattering shade”.
 This chatbot example is mostly text-based, but what sets it apart from the list of chatbots is the selfie submission.
 Users can submit a selfie, and Madi will point them towards the best color product recommendations.
 Cool, right?

-Madi teaches us a few important lessons on how to build the best chatbot.
+Madi teaches us a few important lessons on how to build the best chatbot conversations.

 - Solve an actual problem: Similar to most lead generation tactics, your chatbot should help alleviate a struggle your buyers have.
 For example, waiting for a colorist appointment can take months.
 Madi is like having a personal colorist available 24-7.

 - Ask relevant questions: Madi asks questions such as “What color is your natural hair (not including gray)?” and “Is it chemically treated?” to garner responses from users.
-She’s witty, funny, and feels like your talking to a friend on Facebook.
+She’s witty, funny, and feels like your talking to a friend on social media (just that this friend is a Facebook chatbot).

 Charming always wins.
 Madi has boosted engagement by 400% with a 21% click-through rate to the company’s website.

 Learning a new language is no easy task.
-You have the words in your head, but they never come out like you wanted.
+You have the words in your head, but they never come out as you want.
 Turns out — embarrassment when talking with native speakers is real.
-And Duolingo curved that fear with AI-powered chatbot app.
+And Duolingo curved that fear with an artificial intelligence-powered chatbot app.

-Although the Duolingo Bot is for language learning, it taught us three lessons for building a chatbot for any industry.
+Although the Duolingo Bot is for language learning, it taught us three lessons for building a conversation bot for any industry.

 - Build around existing pains to see success: Listen to your users and build sequences based on their pains.
 Doing this provides a strong incentive for them to use it.
 Not sure what to write?
 Simply reach out and talk to your customers about their goals.